Florentine Diamond: Century of secrecy

-The Florentine jeweller Paolo Penko recreated the diamond with Zirconium in a set as it appeared based on historical records and description when Archduchess Maria Maddalena of Austria (1589–1631) wore it.
-This is exhibited at the Palazzo Medici-Riccardi in Florence.
+In this period, various theories were proposed as to the fate of the Florentine, including that it had been sold by the Habsburgs and cut into multiple smaller diamonds.
+Its apparent mysterious disappearance became the subject of a number of works of fiction.
+The Florentine jeweller Paolo Penko recreated the diamond with cubic zirconia in a set as it appeared based on historical records and description when Archduchess Maria Maddalena of Austria (1589–1631) wore it.
+This copy is exhibited at the Palazzo Medici-Riccardi in Florence.